giuliandrimba/navi/README.md

 ## `map`

+Responsible for maping the request of a page with an javascript view.

-> Sintax: `map(route, view, render_target)`
+> Sintax: `Navi.map(route, view, render_target)`

 #### Parameters

 ##### __route__:

 String pattern or regular expression to be matched against the requests.
-It can accept optional parameters preceded by ":".
+It can accept optional parameters preceded by " : ".
 > __Examples:__

 ``` javascript